cookiesncream716/helloWorld2/README.md

 }))
 ```

-To test that everything is working, add the line `this.add(Text('It works!'))` inside the build method.
-Now open the html file in the browser and you should see "It works!"
-This line won't be needed for the next stages, so delete it when you're done testing.

-### STAGE 2 - Display the text "Hello World" in the plugin space

-Now that we have the boiler-plate set up, let's add some visual content to the plugin!

-1. Inside the build method, create a [`Text`](https://github.com/Tixit/Gem.js#text) gem containing the greeting `'Hello World'`.
+4. Inside the build method, create a [`Text`](https://github.com/Tixit/Gem.js#text) gem containing the greeting `'Hello World'`.
 Let's make it an instance variable because we will want access to it in a later step.
 Give it a label so it can be styled differently from text that will be coming in a later step.
 Here, `'greetng'` is used as the label.

 ```
 this.greeting = Text(‘greeting’, ‘Hello World’)
 ```

-2. Use the [`Block`](https://github.com/Tixit/Gem.js#block) gem to make an area for the plugin.
+5. Use the [`Block`](https://github.com/Tixit/Gem.js#block) gem to make an area for the plugin.
 Enter `'box'` as the label and pass `greeting` in to add it to the `Block`.

 ```
 var box = Block(‘box’, this.greeting)
 ```

-3. Append `box` to the plugin.
+6. Append `box` to the plugin.

 ```
 this.add(box)
 ```

+To test that everything is working, open the html file in the browser.
+You should see the greeting "Hello World".

+### STAGE 2 - Style the plugin

+Our plugin looks a bit boring so let's give it some style.

-4. Styles can be added after the `build` method by using the `getStyle` method.
+1. Styles can be added after the `build` method by using the `getStyle` method.
 The `getStyle` method should return a gem [`Style`](https://github.com/Tixit/Gem.js#style-objects) object.

-Items in the style that start with the symbol [$](https://github.com/Tixit/Gem.js#label) allows you to style objects with the label given after the `$` symbol.
+2. Items in the style that start with the symbol [$](https://github.com/Tixit/Gem.js#label) allows you to style objects with the label given after the `$` symbol.

+3. Style your plugin any way that you would like.
 Here, a border is given so an outline of the space can be seen.
 The text for `greeting` will be blue and given a size of 74px.
+The text is also centered.

 ```
 this.getStyle = function(){
-  return Gem.Style({
+  return Style({
     $box: {
       width: 550,
       minHeight: 300,